tailsc/tailsc/.github/README.md

 ## License

 <p align="center">
 Most resources are <a href="https://creativecommons.org/public-domain/cc0/">CC0</a>, so feel free to use and modify them.
 External resources (code, assets) might have different licenses.
-For non-personal use check the <a href="https://www.youtube.com/@CrowGamesDev?sub_confirmation=1">youtube</a> video to see where they come from for their specific licensing info.
+For non-personal use check the youtube video to see where they come from for their specific licensing info.
 </p>

 ## Socials